 Specific wants and needs vary from person to person, but ask yourself, ‘how do I want to feel?’ and ‘who is the garden for?’ along with considering how much time you have for garden maintenance.
 Together with a particular style or theme in mind, the answers will determine the layout and design details.
 Consult all family members, even the kids and understand that a little compromise is usually necessary!

-For instance, if you want to include a kitchen garden, this will require general upkeep throughout the seasons.
+For instance, if you want to include a veg patch, this will require general upkeep throughout the seasons.
 While if you'd like to include a beautiful rose garden, you'll need to ensure that you're happy to prune them when needed.

 This depends on the scale of your project, however, not everything needs to be completed at once, and with a tight budget it’s unlikely that it will be.
 Instead, phase the project, completing elements from the masterplan when finances are available.
 Unfortunately, the most important parts, which need finishing first, are usually the most costly.
 These include building retaining walls, steps and ramps, boundaries, patios and terraces, and paths.
 Semi-mature specimen plants to screen nosy neighbours are also costly.
 Tempting as it may be, leave design details such as ornamental planting, pots and furniture until after the bones of the garden have been completed.